Policy and Procedure #320.0, Homework

 1. ensure classroom homework practices align with the Homework policy and procedure and respect a healthy balance between school, personal and family time;

-2. ensure classroom Homework practices align with and support student mental health and well-being policies;
+2. ensure classroom homework practices align with and support student mental health and well-being policies;

 3. develop partnerships with students and families/caregivers to promote regular communication;